angusyang901130/Database/README.md

-# Introduction to Database
+# Self Designed Ordering System

-This is the final project of the course Introduction to Database - ordering system
+This is the final project of the course Introduction to Database

 ### How to start using the system
 - Clone this repository at local